Skip to content

 Let’s take a look as Tuvy walks us through these three main angles and gives us an idea of when to use them.

 If you’re a food blogger or recipe developer who wants to shoot a video demo on how to assemble ingredients and cook the food, the overhead angle is perfect for instructing in a way that the viewer readily understands.
-(To learn more about how to shoot top down video tutorials, check out our video here.)
+(Check out the following video to learn more about how to shoot top-down video tutorials.)

 “When shooting straight on, you can incorporate a floor and a wall,” says Tuvy.
 Which highlights just how well Duo Boards work for food photography.
 Every Duo Board purchase comes with a set of Duo Legs for free (they also work with any board that’s 3mm thick).
 Use the Duo Legs to create a seamless floor and wall scene or to stand one Duo Board up on its own.